elmiko/ocp-infrastructure-provider-onboarding-guide/docs/machine-api-controllers/index.md

 While the MachineSet and Machine objects will not need to change to accomodate new infrastructure providers, the ProviderSpec will need to be created specifically for each new provider.
-For example here are the ProviderSpecs for AWS and IBM Cloud:
+For example here are the ProviderSpecs for Alibaba Cloud and IBM Cloud:

-* [ProviderSpec defined for AWS][aws-providerspec]
+* [ProviderSpec defined for Alibaba Cloud][ali-providerspec]
 * [ProviderSpec defined for IBM Cloud][ibm-providerspec]

-In general, the ProviderSpec should be defined within the repository for the new infrastructure provider (akin to the IBM Cloud example).
-Although ProviderSpecs might be migrated into the [openshift/api][api-repo] to consilidate API types in the future, it is expected that new providers will begin by developing their ProviderSpec within the code repository for their actuator.
-Starting with the ProviderSpec in the same repository as the actuator will promote faster initial development.
+When creating a new ProviderSpec it is natural to begin development with the API type defined within the repository for the new component (akin to the IBM Cloud example).
+Before final release the ProviderSpec API code should be moved to the [openshift/api][api-repo] repository (similar to the Alibaba Cloud example).
+All new ProviderSpecs will be at API version `v1`.
+The rationale for adding these types to the API repository is that it makes it easier to re-vendor those API types into other projects, and it promotes a more thorough API review process.
+Keep in mind that when adding changes to the API repository, all dependent repositories (for example installer) will need to be re-vendored after the API changes have merged.
+The following pull request is an example of how to integrate a new ProviderSpec into the API repository:

+* [Machine API: adding Alibaba cloud provider types #1045][ali-api-pr]

 ### Machine Controllers and Actuators